dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     in switch cases, we lose the ability to have a bare identifier constant in a switch case.

-*   **Type patterns.** The other type-based patterns aren't critical but do make patterns more convenient and useful:
+*   **Type testing patterns.** The other type-based patterns aren't critical but do make patterns more convenient and useful:

     *   Null-check patterns
     *   Null-assert patterns